 In the summer, Snug Harbor Farm also offers “flower foraging” and floral arrangement workshops in which guests can cut their own flowers from the garden right outside the studio.
 Check Snug Harbor’s events page for more info– or simply stop by to shop and smell the flowers.

-The Boathouse Waterfront Restaurant
+Dine at The Boathouse Waterfront Restaurant

 The Boathouse serves classic Maine seafood with an Asian influence– a delightful twist on the local vernacular in a restaurant situated inside a waterside hotel of the same name.
 We love the sumptuous lobster mac & cheese and the adorable finger-sized crab and lobster tacos, which are small enough to share while you wait for your mains.